GaiaViz/docs/Quickstart.md

 Use the tools with the keyboard.

-Mouse usage:
+## Mouse usage:

+Navigate with the mouse:
+- Fly mode: move and look around by drag the background
+- Orbit mode: Click an object to focus on it, then drag the background to move around an object.
+Use the tools:
-- scroll with your mouse wheel to select tools
+- Scroll with your mouse wheel to select tools
-- left or right click to use them
+- Click left or right to apply the tools on the objects

-Keyboard usage :
+## Keyboard usage :
 - wasd+qe to move
-- Shift + ? to di
+- All the tools are used by keyboard, use "?" (```Shift + / ```)refer the Tools Page for details

-Modes
+## Modes
 - C : camera mode
 - Tab : glyph mode
 - G : grid mode